K/DA: Appearances

 American singers Madison Beer (left) and Jaira Burns (right) voice the characters Evelynn and Kai'Sa, respectively.

-South Korean Miyeon (left) and Soyeon (right) of K-pop girl group I-dle voice the characters Ahri and Akali, respectively.
+South Korean idols Miyeon (left) and Soyeon (right) of K-pop girl group (G)I-dle voice the characters Ahri and Akali, respectively.

 K/DA was unveiled in the 2018 League of Legends World Championship Opening Ceremony in Incheon on November 3, 2018, with the release of their debut single "Pop/Stars".
 It is a bilingual song with both K-pop and American pop influences, with vocals in English by Beer and Burns, and in both English and Korean by Soyeon and Miyeon.
 During the ceremony, Beer, Burns, Miyeon and Soyeon performed "Pop/Stars" on-stage, whilst augmented reality versions of the characters they voiced sang and danced alongside them.
 The augmented reality versions of the characters could perform acts a human could not achieve, such as Ahri flying onto the stage, whilst a human singer has "a certain raw human element" that can't yet be captured by a virtual performer.

 Viranda Tantula, the creative lead on the project, wrote that "we went into this really wanting to make [the ceremony] a dope 'League' moment for players – albeit one where the fantasy of the champs being in the real world played out in an authentic manner that could live alongside others in their verticals (i.e. song had to be able to stand up to other pop songs, performance had to stand up to other performances, etc.)."
 The official music video for the song was released on YouTube on the same day.

 According to Sebastien Najand, who composed "Pop/Stars", an all-English demo was trialled at first, followed by a version with significantly more Korean.
 Ultimately, Najand said that "we wanted to make it a blend of western pop and K-Pop".
 Patrick Morales, the creative lead behind the "Pop/Stars" music video, said that he wanted K/DA to exist "somewhere between fantasy and reality".
 The team was initially uncertain of the type of music that would be most suitable for the group, due to amount of variety within the pop music genre.
 They eventually decided against a cuter, more-idol group based theme in favour of something "modern and edgy" that combines a "bit of street style with a handcrafted feel."